-You wake up in the morning, prepare the kids for school, prepare a cup of coffee, face the computer, and start a long 8-hour shift.
+I wake up in the morning, prepare the kids for school, prepare a cup of coffee, face the computer, and start a long 8-hour shift.

 Though I work at home, I squeeze in projects as much as I can to meet the family’s needs.
 Whenever my kids or my husband try to engage me in some social activities, I let them go without me.

 My mind was set to work, earn more, save more for tomorrow.
 I was always saving for tomorrow, preparing for tomorrow, earning for tomorrow, but what if tomorrow never comes?

 I came to that realization when while browsing the internet, I stumbled upon an article from goodinsideus.com

 I’m reading more and dusting less.
 I’m sitting in the yard and admiring the view without fussing about the weeds in the garden.

 I’m spending more time with my family and friends and less time working.

 Whenever possible, life should be a pattern of experiences to savor, not to endure.
 I’m trying to recognize these moments now and cherish them.

 I’m not ‘saving’ anything; we use our good china and crystal for every special event such as losing a pound, getting the sink unstopped, or the first Amaryllis blossom.

 I wear my good blazer to the market.
 My theory is if I look prosperous, I can shell out $28.49 for one small bag of groceries.